 Established on 11 January 2021, the Association Suisse Vin Nature (ASVN) aims to defend the promotion of Natural Wine.
 Its aim is to support and advise producers in vinifying this type of wine and to highlight the great diversity of natural wines, in terms of their taste, smell, appearance, and creative expression.

-Its mission is to provide information and popularize this soft winemaking process with the profession and to show that it's possible to produce high quality live wines, without additions.
+Its mission is to provide information and popularize this gentle winemaking process using organic grapes whithin the profession and to demonstrate that it's possible to produce high-quality living wines, without additions.
 ASVN wants to be the reference contact regarding natural wines in Switzerland and to promote the great variety of these wines.